Oscillations and Waves in Mathematica

 Waves first show up in a single dimension, such as waves on a musical instrument string, where each element of the string has a position, but the string itself is treated as a one-dimensional object (specified by a mass per unit length and a tension), that can vibrate in the two directions perpendicular to its length.
 Then we can step up the complexity yet again and consider waves in two dimensions, such as waves on square and round drumheads.

-Finally the highest level of complexity we can hope to get to in a one-semester course, starting with no significant prerequisites, is a taste of what quantum-mechanical waves look like in three dimensions.
-The study of three-dimensional electron waves around an atomic nucleus requires some decently advanced manipulation of differential equations, but by the end of our course, perhaps you will start having sufficient intuition about such equations and their solutions that we can make some headway.
-Even if we only get to round drumheads — or even just to square drumheads which are a little simpler than round ones — your intuition for the solutions of partial differential equations will be getting strong.
+Finally the highest level of complexity we can hope to get to in a one-semester course, starting with no significant prerequisites, is to model quantum-mechanical waves in one and more dimensions.
+The study of three-dimensional electron waves around an atomic nucleus requires some decently advanced manipulation of differential equations, but by the end of our course, you will start having sufficient intuition about such equations and their solutions that we can make some headway and by the final class, explore the s, p, d, and f Hydrogen wave functions, and even the modulation of spherical harmonics by radial wave functions.

 Problem sets will generally be turned in by email using Mathematica notebooks.
 The last step in your process before you submit a notebook as your solution is to quit the Mathematica kernel, and then re-execute your entire notebook with a fresh kernel.
 Assuming your notebook executes reproducibly and without error with a fresh kernel, you have something you can turn in.
 If it doesn’t execute reproducibly and without error, find and fix the problems, and repeat this process until it does.